aosbornee/DevOps-Work/Notes/Week9-Networking/Connecting-Private-DB-To-Internet.md

 - Create A reverse Proxy to port 80
 - download Nodejs and NPM
 - Download PM2
-- Add an ENV variable to the bashrc file, that directs our app instance to the db to retrieve the dara
+- Add an ENV variable to the bashrc file, that directs our app instance to the db to retrieve the data

 Now that both instances have been provisioned and are running we can now put our app IP-Address into the browser and would hope to see our app listed as well as posts working